- channelName (String)

 - The name of the channel to retrieve

 Channels are a fundamental concept in Pusher.
-Each application has a number of channels, and every client can choose which channels it connects to.
+Each application has a number of channels, and each client can choose which channels it subscribes to.

 - A way of filtering data.
 For example, in a chat application there may be a channel for people who want to discuss ‘dogs’

 - A way of controlling access to different streams of information.
 For example, a project management application would want to authorise people to get updates about ‘secret-projectX’

 We strongly recommend that channels are used to filter your data and that it is not achieved using events.
 This is because all events published to a channel are sent to all subscribers, regardless of their event binding.

 Channels don’t need to be explicitly created, and are instantiated on client demand.
 This means that creating a channel is easy.
 Just tell a client to subscribe to it.